korshunRU/springboot-mentoring/README.md

 - Search books by tag's name.
 - Order books.
 - Signin and signup to application.
 (Bonus - 'Forgot your password?' feature)
+- Populate the empty database with fake generated users, authors, and books from CSV and Excel files.

 ## Use the following entities: